-For many years, Skype has been the go-to piece of software for a good quality recording of a call or video call with a guest.
+For many years, Skype has been the go-to piece of software for a good quality recording of an audio call or video call with a guest.

-In this article, we will give you the step-by-step guide you need to record your podcast on skype, directly from your computer (or your phone).
+In this article, we will give you the step-by-step guide you need to record your podcast on Skype, directly from your computer (or your phone).

-If you have the choice, our advice is to use your computer… Indeed, by choosing to use your phone as your first equipment to record your podcast on skype you might be interrupted by regular phone calls.
+If you have the choice, our advice is to use your computer… because of course, by choosing to use your phone first as your equipment to record your podcast on Skype, you might be interrupted by regular phone calls.

 How to change your settings on Skype ?

-If you or your guest have some audio equipment, you might want to change some of the initial settings of Skype.
+If you or your guest(s) have some audio equipment, you might want to change some of the initial settings of Skype.

-If you don’t have this type of equipment, you might have some headphones with a microphone, be sure to connect and use them, they will help you record your audio with a better quality than your computer’s built-in microphone. 🎙
+If you don’t have this type of equipment, you might have some podcast headphones with a podcast microphone, be sure to connect and use them, they will help you record your audio with better quality than your computer’s built-in microphone. 🎙

-For the outputs, you need to use headphones to chat with your guest, otherwise your computer’s speakers might create an echo in your microphone… This would obviously degrade the quality of your recording and the overall quality of your podcast.
+For the outputs, you need to use headphones to chat with your guest, otherwise, your computer’s speakers might create an echo in your microphone… This would obviously degrade the quality of your recording and the overall quality of your podcast.

 How to launch your call and start recording ?

-As you would normally do for a professional or a family call, you need to launch a call on skype and send an invitation to your guest to join you online.
+As you would normally do for a professional or a family call, you need to launch a call on Skype and send an invitation to your guest to join you online.

 Be prepared for what’s next… a window will pop up :